Thursday, December 9, 2010

 It is not a dramatic movie in the sense that there is a climactic scene of revelation, but it is certainly an interesting flick and one I would recommend.

-Since I was raised a catholic, I have presumably incorporated the heaven and hell version of life after death.
+Since I was raised a Catholic, I have presumably incorporated the heaven and hell version of life after death.
 Unfortunately, I often wonder if the popular perception of heaven and hell is accurate as I am convinced that the vast majority of people believe that they are going to heaven.
 One could argue that if life on earth is a test for the eternal thumbs up (or down) that there would be a stricter criteria to pass.
 (I am only referring to those that believe in heaven and hell although I would imagine that whatever your religious point of view, I would bet that more often than not, you believe you are going to earn the "reward").
 In other words, does God grade on a curve?

-What if God is more of a socialistic bent, meaning he rewards or condemns an entire generation or society as a whole?
+What if God has more of a socialistic bent, meaning he rewards or condemns an entire generation or society as a whole?
 Was there spiritual progress or did mankind go backwards in its treatment of each other?
 Perhaps the entire society is judged based on how the least among them were treated by that society?

 More likely, we will be judged individually, but again, what is the criteria.
 How much money we made?
 How many people we helped?
-Will it simply be as is the lesson from "Its a Wonderful Life"; were those you encountered better off for meeting you?
+Will it simply be the lesson from "Its a Wonderful Life"; were those you encountered better off for meeting you?

 For all the talk about the United States being a Christian nation, it seems that our obsession with money and wealth suggests that we believe that our eternal judgement will be based on material possessions.
 No, you say?